 Wahl does not limit himself to classical guitar, or indeed to the guitar itself.
 Since childhood he has been a proficient bluegrass guitarist, performing arrangements and compositions by Doc Watson, Tony Rice, David Grier, and Adam Granger, among others.
 Wahl has performed with several bluegrass groups, including Great Vagrant, The Crooked North, and Kubick's Rubes, and performed with the first in a masterclass for legendary banjoist Béla Fleck.
 He also is an avid fingerstyle player, often programming pieces by Preston Reed, Don Ross, Andy McKee, and Pierre Bensusan.
 Finally, Wahl is an experienced electric guitarist, performing and teaching rock, blues, and jazz - and even built his own electric guitar, dubbed the "Wahl-o-caster."

 Beyond the guitar, Wahl is an accomplished mandolinist.
 He performs and teaches classical and folk music on the instrument, including solo and ensemble works of J. S. Bach, American bluegrass, Irish fiddle, and Scandinavian traditions.
-Additionally, since 2017, he has served as the bass section leader for Rochester, New York-based community choir, the Mount Hope World Singers, who perform outreach concerts in languages and styles from around the world.
+Additionally, from 2017 to 2022, he served as the bass section leader for Rochester, New York-based community choir, the Mount Hope World Singers, who perform outreach concerts in languages and styles from around the world.